softlayer/softlayer-python/docs/dev/cli.rst

           pass

       @staticmethod
-      def execute(client, args, env):
+      def execute(client, args):
           pass

 The required interfaces are:

 * The docblock (__doc__) for docopt
 * action class attribute
-* def execute(client, args, env)
+* def execute(client, args)

   - Don't forget the @staticmethod annotation!
-  - you can also use @classmethod and use execute(cls, client, args, env) if you plan on dispatching instead of executing a simple task.
+  - you can also use @classmethod and use execute(cls, client, args) if you plan on dispatching instead of executing a simple task.

 A minimal implementation for `sl example print` would look like this:
 ::